Seizure of Cryptocurrency for Forfeiture

 Customers trade digital currencies for other digital or fiat currencies by using a business known as a digital currency exchanger (a “DCE” or “exchanger”).
 The DCE might be a brick-and-mortar business, but most operate entirely online.

-Both brick-and-mortar and online exchangers accept various digital currencies and exchange them for fiat and traditional payment methods, other digital currencies, or transfers between digital currency owners.
+Both brick-and-mortar and online exchangers accept digital currencies and exchange them for fiat and traditional payment methods, other digital currencies, or transfers between digital currency owners.

 The DCE might operate outside the boundaries of the United States to avoid regulation and legal requirements.
 Some DCEs, including Coinbase and Huobi Global, operate within the jurisdiction of the United States.